zelanko/sql-docs.pt-br/docs/t-sql/statements/grant-server-permissions-transact-sql.md

  TO \<grantee_principal> Especifica a entidade de segurança para a qual a permissão está sendo concedida.

- AS \<grantor_principal> Especifica a entidade de segurança da qual a entidade de segurança que executa essa consulta obtém seu direito de conceder a permissão.
+ AS \<grantor_principal> Especifica a entidade de segurança da qual a entidade de segurança que executa esta consulta deriva o direito dela de conceder a permissão.

  WITH GRANT OPTION
  Indica que o principal também terá a capacidade de conceder a permissão especificada a outros principais.